You are viewing a story from harrypotterfanfiction.com

-It was generally agreed that Cornelius Fudge’s speech was one of the most boring ever to take place at Hogwarts.
-The only good point was when Fred and George managed to slip Percy’s rat onto the Minister’s plate and the look on Fudge’s face, when he found the rat gazing up at him.
+It was generally agreed his speech was one of the most boring ever to take place at Hogwarts.
+From the students' point of view, the only good part was seeing the look on his face when Fred and George managed to sneak Percy's pet rat onto his plate.

-After speeches and a banquet, Cornelius retired to Dumbledore’s office, in order to talk privately with him.
+After speeches and a banquet, he retired to Dumbledore’s office, in order to talk privately with him.

-“I must apologise for that unfortunate interruption,” Dumbledore smiled.
-Cornelius had the impression that despite his apology, Dumbledore had enjoyed the prank as much as the students had.
+“I must apologise for that unfortunate interruption.”
+Dumbledore smiled.
+Despite his apology, Cornelius couldn't shake the feeling he'd been almost as amused by the prank as his students..
 Nonetheless, he continued, “I can assure you that Minerva is doing her best to find out who the culprits are.
 We strongly suspect they will be found in her house.”

 “Talk to them,” Dumbledore suggested calmly.

 “Arrange a meeting with the heads of the various departments.
 Explain to them exactly what information the previous Minister left you and ask them if there is anything else you should know.”

 “But….. but that would take ages.
 The best part of a day, probably,” Cornelius argued.